 Skip to contents

-anatomical_error_partitioning() quantifies how much variance in trackway parameters is due to track landmark placement uncertainty (degree of anatomical fidelity) versus genuine between-track (biological) differences, using simulation only (no observer effects).
+anatomical_error_partitioning() quantifies how much variance in trackway parameters is due to footprint landmark placement uncertainty (degree of anatomical fidelity) versus genuine between-trackway (biological) differences, using simulation only (no observer effects).

 Usage